aperniciaro/my-hobbies/README.md

 # My Hobbies

-A page describing a hobby (scuba-diving) using HTML and CSS.
+A page describing a hobby (scuba-diving) using HTML.